billbuchanan/pqc_signatures/README.md

 **NOTE:** **Currently there is no handling to deal with previous results being present when running the performance script.
 Upon execution, all previous results will be DELETED!
 Please make a copy of the results if you wish to keep them before executing the script again!**

-## Automated Golang Benchmarking Script
+## Automated Benchmarking with Golang
 Whilst the automated bash script can offer a simpler approach, it can at times be considerable slow.
 However, The Golang version of the automated benchmarking has the benefit of running the various benchmarks in parallel, where multiple binaries can be executed at once, reducing the overall testing time.
 Furthermore, the Golang version outputs the results in txt, CSV, and JSON format unlike the bash script version which outputs only text files.

 For more information on how the Golang version of the automated benchmarking script works, please refer to the its documentation which can be found here: